Calcified Fibroids Treatment in Brooklyn, NY and Bronx, NY

 If you’re still experiencing these symptoms, even after menopause, seek calcified fibroid treatment from a fibroid specialist like Dr. Bolotin in Brooklyn and Bronx.
 He uses the latest tools, such as a fibroid ultrasound to find and identify calcified fibroids.
 Depending on how many he finds and where they’re located, he can then develop a treatment plan.

-What’s Involved with Calcified Fibroid Removal?
+What’s Involved with Calcified Fibroid Removal in Brooklyn and Bronx, NY?

 If you have calcified fibroids, but they’re small enough or positioned in a way that they aren’t causing any symptoms, they don’t require calcified fibroid removal.
 You only need calcified fibroid treatment when those hard tumors are making your life uncomfortable.
 Since calcified fibroids are already dead, uterine fibroid embolization (UFE) doesn’t work.
 In fact, some fibroids that were previously treated with UFE may have calcified later.